aymenfarag/vocaldocs/README.md

 ## Architecture Details & Flow

+# VocalDocs

+VocalDocs is a serverless application that converts PDF documents to audio files using AWS services.

+## Architecture Details & Flow

 VocalDocs is built using a serverless architecture on AWS, leveraging several key services:

 ### Frontend Hosting
 - **Amazon S3**: Hosts the static website files (HTML, JavaScript, and CSS).
 - **Amazon CloudFront**: Serves as a Content Delivery Network (CDN) for the website, improving performance and security.